Opa-locka, Florida: Opa-locka Executive Airport (OPF)

+By the 1970s, Dade County would assume control of the property, with a focus to increase private investments in FBOs and other commercial industries.
+Today, OPF is one of the busiest general and business aviation airports in the nation, and is also home to the Miami U.S. Coast Guard Station.

 Geography

 Opa-locka is in northern Miami-Dade County, 12 mi north of downtown Miami and 7 mi west of North Miami Beach.
 It is bordered to the north by the city of Miami Gardens, to the east by unincorporated Golden Glades, to the south by unincorporated Westview, and to the southwest by the city of Hialeah.

 According to the United States Census Bureau, Opa-locka has a total area of 4.5 sqmi.
 4.3 sqmi of it are land and 0.2 sqmi of it (3.90%) are covered by water.